 The European Blind Union is a non-governmental, non profit-making European organization founded in 1984.
 One of the six regional bodies of the World Blind Union, it is the only organization representing the interests of blind and partially-sighted people in Europe.

 The Central Office of EBU is based in Paris.
 It is responsible for communication within EBU and for information to the general public.
-It produces a Newsletter in English, French, German and Spanish.
+It produces a monthly Members Newsletter in English, and a three-monthly Focus Newsletter in English, French, German and Spanish.